 In 2010, we received £1.2 million from the Government's Department for Environment, Food and Rural Affairs to deliver 1 of 15 national Coastal Change Pathfinder projects.
 We delivered our East Riding Coastal Change Pathfinder between February 2010 and March 2012 in order to trial new ways of helping people to adapt to living on an eroding coastline.
 We gave financial assistance to 36 households along our coastline, supporting 16 relocations, 43 property demolitions and several adaptation projects.
-The remainder of the grant is currently available to coastal residents for adaptation and relocation through the East Riding Coastal Change Fund, as detailed at the top of this page.
+The remainder of the grant is currently available to coastal residents for adaptation and relocation through the East Riding Coastal Change Fund, as detailed above.

 Yes, if the development being proposed is appropriate and satisfies national and local planning policy.
 Development in the coastal zone is subject to normal controls, and we base our decisions on planning applications upon the most up-to-date information available.
 Later this year, we will also start to assess plans for temporary coastal developments against the Coastal Change Management Area in the East Riding Local Plan.

 We have a number of local planning policies to help support adaptation to coastal change and to avoid inappropriate new development in areas affected by coastal erosion.
 For more information about the planning application process, please visit our planning pages.